London Metal Exchange: Electronic trading

 The LME launched an electronic platform called LME Select launched in February 2001.
 This was developed by a Swedish software house Cinnober.
 The platform is a FIX-based trading platform, and now handles a majority of the total LME business.

-Controversies

-Lawsuits
+LME Clear

+LME Clear is the clearing house for the London Metal Exchange.
+Launched in 2014 it was designed and built in consultation with the market to provide cost-efficient, EMIR compliant clearing and settlement services, using cutting-edge technology.
+LME Clear has announced the appointment of David Warren as Chairman effective July 20, 2023.
+David will succeed Marco Strimer, who will step down as chairman at the end of his term of office.

+History

+LME can trace its history to metals trading in Royal Exchange, London.

+It was purchased by Hong Kong Exchanges and Clearing in 2012.

-In March of 2022, LME was sued by Elliot Management, an American hedge fund.
+In March 2022, LME was sued by Elliott Management, an American hedge fund.
 The hedge fund sued for $456 million, claiming that LME acted "unreasonably and irrationally" when it canceled nickel trades made on March 8, 2022.
 Jane Street Global Trading also sued LME for $15.3 million over its cancelled nickel trades in March.
-Both lawsuits were filed in the English High Court.
+Both lawsuits were filed in the High Court of Justice.
+In November 2023, the court ruled in LME's favor, with Elliott and Jane Street appealing the decision to the Court of Appeals.

+In March 2025, the Financial Conduct Authority fined the London Metal Exchange £9.2m after it failed to prevent extreme volatility in the nickel market in March 2022.